 Furthermore, a number of changes usually occur after the preparation of the Calendar.
 Information as to which courses will be offered, the names of the instructors, and all further details must be sought from the Undergraduate Office.

 66 Diploma in Corporate Finance

-For information concerning this program, please contact the Undergraduate Programs Office in the School of Business, 2-20 Business Building.
+For information concerning this program, please contact the University of Alberta Faculty of Business, Executive Education.

 66.1 Academic Standing and Graduation